 Hemington Primary School recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case, the school will comply with its duties under the Equality Act 2010.
 Some children may also have special educational needs and may have a statement or Education, Health and Care Plan which brings together their special educational, health and social care provision.
 At Hemington Primary School, we support children, where possible, with medical conditions.
+Those children with needs that may impact on them at school will have a health care plan drawn up.
 Staff will be trained as need arises.